verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: parallel_case -file "<filename>" -lines <lineno>

-   Same as :code:`//synopsys full_case` and :code:`//synopsys
+   Same as :code:`//synopsys full_case` and
-   parallel_case`.
+   :code:`//synopsys parallel_case`.
 When these synthesis directives are discovered, Verilator will either formally prove the directive to be true, or failing that, will insert the appropriate code to detect failing cases at simulation runtime and print an "Assertion failed" error message.

 .. option:: hier_block -module "<modulename>"

-   Specifies that the module is a unit of hierarchical Verilation.
+   Specifies that the module is an unit of hierarchical Verilation.
 Note that the setting is ignored unless the :vlopt:`--hierarchical` option is specified.
 See :ref:`Hierarchical Verilation`.